AU-HCI/website/markdown/git.md

 ```

 Make sure you have no modified files Git doesn't know about, because
-you have never commited them.
+you have never committed them.
 Do the following:

 ```
 > git status